bowman2001/perplexdoc/content/doc/intro/workflow/local-server/index.md

 ### Editor links {.h-tip}

-A few editors offer a protocol to open them with a link.
-As of now, Perplex always provides a link to open the content of the current file in a local Visual Studio Code instance.
-The date of every page contains the link and this is very convenient as soon as your site grows bigger.
+A few editors offer a protocol to open files with a special link.
+As of now, Perplex provides a link to open the content file in a local instance of _Visual Studio Code_.

-{{< mnote up=14 >}}
+{{< mnote up=8 >}}
 Links to other editors could be provided, too, if they offer this functionality.
 {{< /mnote >}}

+This link is only present if Hugo runs in server-mode.
+Then, its placed in the date at the top or the bottom of regular pages.
+Because taxonomy pages don’t show a date, the link is placed in the title.